cscart/docs/en/cscart_addons/addons/eagle_owl/index.rst

 Overview
 --------

-    **The Eagle Owl Previewer add-on** is a modern, easy to use viewer that allows you to see not only the main image but also the icons of the following images, zoom images and view them in the full screen mode on the product details page.
+    **The Eagle Owl add-on** is a modern, easy to use viewer that allows you to see not only the main image but also the icons of the following images, zoom images and view them in the full screen mode on the product details page.
 The icons could be clicked to switch the main image via the mouse and also via the keyboard that increases the UX of your site.
 The image counter shows the number of the current image as well as the total images number of the product.

     Desktop version:

     .. fancybox:: img/eagle_owl_addon.png
-        :alt: Eagle Owl Previewer pop-up
+        :alt: Eagle Owl pop-up

-    The The Eagle Owl Previewer add-on is **fully** responsive.
+    The The Eagle Owl add-on is **fully** responsive.

     Mobile version:

     .. fancybox:: img/eagle_owl_addon_mobile.jpg
-        :alt: Eagle Owl Previewer pop-up on mobile
+        :alt: Eagle Owl pop-up on mobile
         :width: 371px

     .. tip::

-        If you use **Eagle Owl Previewer add-on** with `YouTube Video Gallery <https://www.simtechdev.com/docs/addons/youtube/index.html>`_, YouTube videos will be shown right in the previewer pop-up.
+        If you use **Eagle Owl add-on** with `YouTube Gallery <https://www.simtechdev.com/docs/addons/youtube/index.html>`_, YouTube videos will be shown right in the previewer pop-up.

         .. fancybox:: img/eagle_owl_youtube.png
-            :alt: Eagle Owl Previewer pop-up and YouTube Video Gallery add-on
+            :alt: Eagle Owl pop-up and YouTube Gallery add-on

     Learn how to install the add-on, configure settings, and more by following quick and easy steps below.